siouan/frontend-gradle-plugin/README.md

     // property is not set.
     nodeVersion = '10.15.3'

-    // [Optional] Sets this property to force the download from a custom website.
-By default, this property is 'null',
+    // [OPTIONAL] Sets this property to force the download from a custom website.
+By default, this property is
-    // and the plugin attempts to download the distribution compatible with the current platform from the Node website.
+    // 'null', and the plugin attempts to download the distribution compatible with the current platform from
-    // The version of the distribution is expected to be the same as the one set in the 'nodeVersion' property, or this
+    // Node's website.
+The version of the distribution is expected to be the same as the one set in the
-    // may lead to unexpected results.
-    nodeDistributionUrl = 'https://nodejs.org/dist/vX.Y.Z/node-vX.Y.Z-win-x64.zip'
+    // 'nodeVersion' property, or this may lead to unexpected results. nodeDistributionUrl = 'https://nodejs.org/dist/vX.Y.Z/node-vX.Y.Z-win-x64.zip'

-    // [Optional] Install directory where the distribution archive shall be exploded. nodeInstallDirectory = "${projectDir}/node"
+    // [OPTIONAL] Install directory where the distribution archive shall be exploded. nodeInstallDirectory = "${projectDir}/node"

     // YARN SETTINGS
-    // Whether Yarn shall be used instead of NPM when executing frontend tasks.
-Consequently, a Yarn distribution will
+    // [OPTIONAL] Whether Yarn shall be used instead of NPM when executing frontend tasks.
+Consequently, a Yarn
-    // be downloaded and installed by the plugin. yarnEnabled = false
+    // distribution will be downloaded and installed by the plugin.
+If <true>, the 'yarnVersion' version property
+    // must be set.
+    yarnEnabled = false

-    // [Optional] Yarn version, used to build the URL to download the corresponding distribution, if the
+    // [OPTIONAL] Yarn version, used to build the URL to download the corresponding distribution, if the
     // 'yarnDistributionUrl' property is not set.
-This property is mandatory when the 'yarnEnabled' property is true. yarnVersion = '1.15.2'
+This property is mandatory when the 'yarnEnabled' property is
+    // true.
+    yarnVersion = '1.15.2'

-    // [Optional] Sets this property to force the download from a custom website.
-By default, this property is 'null',
+    // [OPTIONAL] Sets this property to force the download from a custom website.
+By default, this property is
-    // and the plugin attempts to download the distribution compatible with the current platform from the Yarn website.
+    // 'null', and the plugin attempts to download the distribution compatible with the current platform from
-    // The version of the distribution is expected to be the same as the one set in the 'yarnVersion' property, or this
+    // Yarn's website.
+The version of the distribution is expected to be the same as the one set in the
-    // may lead to unexpected results.
-    yarnDistributionUrl = 'https://github.com/yarnpkg/yarn/releases/download/vX.Y.Z/yarn-vX.Y.Z.tar.gz'
+    // 'yarnVersion' property, or this may lead to unexpected results. yarnDistributionUrl = 'https://github.com/yarnpkg/yarn/releases/download/vX.Y.Z/yarn-vX.Y.Z.tar.gz'

-    // [Optional] Install directory where the distribution archive shall be exploded. yarnInstallDirectory = "${projectDir}/yarn"
+    // [OPTIONAL] Install directory where the distribution archive shall be exploded. yarnInstallDirectory = "${projectDir}/yarn"

     // OTHER SETTINGS
-    // Name of the NPM/Yarn scripts (see 'package.json' file) that shall be executed depending on the Gradle lifecycle
+    // Name of the NPM/Yarn scripts (see 'package.json' file) that shall be executed depending on the Gradle
-    // task.
+    // lifecycle task.
 The values below are passed as argument of the 'npm' or 'yarn' executables.

-    // [Optional] Use this property only if frontend's compiled resources are generated out of the '${project.buildDir}'
+    // [OPTIONAL] Use this property only if frontend's compiled resources are generated out of the
-    // directory.
+    // '${project.buildDir}' directory.
 Default value is <null>.
-This property is directly used by the 'cleanFrontend' task.
-The task is
+This property is used by the 'cleanFrontend' task.
-    // run when the Gradle built-in 'clean' task is run. cleanScript = 'run clean'
+    // The task is run when the Gradle built-in 'clean' task is run. cleanScript = 'run clean'

-    // [Optional] Script called to build frontend's artifacts.
+    // [OPTIONAL] Script called to build frontend's artifacts.
 Default value is <null>.
-This property is directly used
+This property is used by
-    // by the 'assembleFrontend' task.
+    // the 'assembleFrontend' task.
 The task is run when the Gradle built-in 'assemble' task is run. assembleScript = 'run assemble'

-    // [Optional] Script called to check the frontend.
+    // [OPTIONAL] Script called to check the frontend.
 Default value is <null>.
-This property is directly used by the
+This property is used by the
     // 'checkFrontend' task.
 The task is run when the Gradle built-in 'check' task is run. checkScript = 'run check'
 }